yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 ## **Empower Your Favorite IDE with AWS CLI**

-*W*hether  you're using Codespaces, Gitpod, your own hosted IDE on a cloud VM, or an on-premises setup, here are the typical steps you can follow to onboard yourself with the AWS Command Line Interface.
+*W*hether  you're using Codespaces, Gitpod, your own hosted IDE on a VM, or an on-premises setup, allow me to guide you on the steps you can follow to onboard yourself with the AWS Command Line Interface.

 ### **Generate AWS credentials**